Be a Master of Outdoor Safety and Survival

 Survival, evasion, resistance, and escape (SERE)

-Wilderness medicine scenario-based skill-building courses
+Wilderness medicine scenario-based skill building workshops

 Wild plant and fungi identification and use